ReDxDaGer/BackGround-Changer/README.md

 ```
 # Why I Created This App ?
 I developed this app to provide a seamless and user-friendly solution for customizing photo backgrounds.
 With just a few taps, users can explore a wide range of possibilities and add vibrant hues to their images, enhancing their creative expression effortlessly.
 Enjoy transforming your visuals with our Background Color Changer!

+# Contribution
+This project is open to contributions!
+Feel free to fork the repository, create issues, and submit pull requests.
+Your contributions will help enhance the app and make it even more versatile for users.
+Let's build and innovate together!